persteenolsen/dotnet-6-signup-basic-api/README.md

 - VS Code

-# Updated EF Core tool to the latest version - Version 8.03
+# Updated EF Core tool to the latest version

 dotnet tool update --global dotnet-ef

 # Development

-# Create the Initial Migration for SQLite DB - should work for any DB
+Create the Initial Migration for SQLite DB - should work for any DB

 set ASPNETCORE_ENVIRONMENT=Development

 Make sure that the connection String points to the SQLite ( locally ) in the "appsettings.Development"